pantheon-systems/documentation/source/content/guides/professional-services/05-managed-updates.md

 - Sites use Pantheon’s update workflow
   - Codebase changes are pushed to client's remote repo and then applied to each of the sites
-  - Build step does not rely on 3rd party sources
+  - Build step does not rely on 3rd-party sources
   - No other special deployment instructions
 - Drupal 7 or WordPress 5.4 or above